 - Health Education (IHAM)

 These policies can be accessed on the district's policy web page, use the referenced code to look up the policy alphabetically.
-Policies will be implemented in the coming weeks and months with full implementation expected at the start of the 2012-2013 school year.
-For more information and resources about these policies, please refer to the Nutrition and Physical Activity/Physical Education tabs to the right.
+For more information and resources about these policies, please refer to the Nutrition and Physical Activity / Physical Education tabs to the right.

-**Much of the information and content for the District Wellness website pages comes from the State of Maine Guidelines for Coordinating School Health Programs, a publication of the Maine Department of Education and State Department of Human Services, January 2002.
+(Much of the information and content for the District Wellness page comes from the State of Maine Guidelines for Coordinating School Health Programs, a publication of the Maine Department of Education and State Department of Human Services, published January 2002.)